A team of public health officers travelling through Sargeant Village as part of a renewed fogging programme. (Picture by Nigel Browne.)

 - Marie Aurore gallops to victory Read More

 - Wanted: A more efficient airport Read More

 - Low-hanging fruit for all Read More

-THE VECTOR CONTROL UNIT of the Ministry of Health continues its fogging programme next week to rid the island of the Aedes aegypti mosquito.
+THE VECTOR CONTROL UNIT in the Ministry of Health continues its fogging programme in several parishes this week to reduce the Aedes aegypti mosquito population.

-Fogging takes place from 4:30 to 7:30 p.m. each day.
-Householders are reminded to open their doors and windows to allow the spray to enter.
+Fogging takes place from 4:30 to 7:30 p.m., and householders are reminded to open their doors and windows to allow the spray to enter.
 (BGIS)